kapouer/upcache/README-tag.md

 // a route can invalidate tags set on other routes app.put('/api/sample', tag('all'), ...);

+// a tag can depend on the route using req.params replacement
+// no replacement is made if no param is defined. app.get('/:domain/list', tag(':domain'), ...);

 ```

 `tag(...)(req, res, next)` can also be called directly, next being optional.